-Oh, and we should also mention that you can try out CactusVPN free of charge for 24 hours if you want.
+Oh, and we should also mention that you can try out CactusVPN free of charge if you want.
 What’s more, we also provide a 30-day money-back guarantee, so you’re pretty much buying without any risks.

 Here’s a quick list of all the things you can do to lower the chances of your device falling prey to computer viruses: